Having lived in Arizona for over 30 years, Chuck and his wife enjoy the great outdoors of the American Southwest.

 Mention deserts and the image that comes to mind for many is a hot dry land with a barren and desolate landscape that is covered with sand and is almost totally lacking in vegetation.

-While the desert areas that extend over much of Arizona and New Mexico as well as parts of California and Texas tend to be hot, especially in summer, and full of sand they are anything but barren.
+While the desert areas that extend over much of Arizona and New Mexico, as well as parts of California and Texas, tend to be hot, especially in summer, they are anything but barren.

-With few exceptions, such as the white sand area of the White Sands National Monument in New Mexico which is mostly barren white sand with very little vegetation and the Death Valley area of California which are mostly barren, the desert areas of the American Southwest do support a fair number of plants an animals that have adapted to the dry desert environment.
+With few exceptions, such as the white sand area of the White Sands National Monument in New Mexico, which is mostly barren white sand with very little vegetation and the Death Valley area of California, which is mostly barren, the desert areas of the American Southwest do support a fair number of plants and animals that have adapted to the dry desert environment.

 With the coming of spring these cactus and other desert plants burst forth in bloom turning the desert into a virtual flower garden of beautiful flowers.

-While not known for the lush vegitation or thick forests that predominate in the eastern states of the United States, the southwestern deserts do have an abundance of their own unique vegetation.
+While not known for the lush vegetation or thick forests that predominate in the East Coast states of the United States, the Southwest deserts do have an abundance of their own unique vegetation.

 While hardy, most of the plants that bear these flowers cannot handle the intense summer heat of the desert so they tend to sprout and bloom early in the spring when the temperatures are lower and water more abundant.